 Further compounding the issue is the recent development of system control applications for mobile platforms.
-It improves the productivity and efficiency of local water facilities but exposes ICS to cyber threats not previously encountered [26].
-For example, Bolshev and Yushkevich found 147 vulnerabilities in 34 vendor applications used for managing ICS components [3].
-Another research team, Rios and McCorkle, set out to find 100 security flaws in ICS software in 100 days but found 665 flaws in the same amount of time: seventy-five of the flaws were easily exploitable.
-The latter team's research was all based on open source information from the Internet.
-[27], [1].
+This improves the productivity and efficiency of local water facilities but exposes ICSs to cyber threats not previously encountered^[26].
+For example, Bolshev and Yushkevich found 147 vulnerabilities in 34 vendor applications used for managing ICS components^[3].
+Another research team, Rios and McCorkle, set out to find 100 security flaws in ICS software in 100 days but found 665 flaws in the same amount of time; 75 of the flaws were easily exploitable.
+The latter team's research was based on open source information from the internet^{[27],[1]}.

 Terrorists are not the only ones who could exploit such ICS vulnerabilities.
 Cybercriminals may target the systems because they are less secure and serve as a means to another end.
-In 2006, a computer used for controlling water system devices in Harrisburg, PA was compromised and used for spam e-mail distribution [28].
+In 2006, a computer used for controlling water system devices in Harrisburg, Pennsylvania, was compromised and used for spam email distribution^[28].